niquola/unifn/README.md

 functions interface, which is composable by "meta"-data into pipelines and workflows.

-Inspired by pedestal, prizmatic libraries & onyx.
+Inspired by pedestal, prismatic libraries & onyx.

-## Monivation
+## Motivation

 Some pieces of code could be expressed as a pipeline (for example middleware in ring etc) or in more